Methods to Import Gmail to Office 365 – Complete Guide

 After the Migration, you can import your Google Contacts and Calendar into Office 365.

-IMAP migration has some problems:
+Manual Method: IMAP migration has some drawbacks:

 - Emails can only be move from the user’s mailbox.
 IMAP migration does not move Contacts, Calendar items, or tasks from Source (Gmail) to Office 365.